CALCANEUS ANATOMY

 POSTERIOR EXTREMITY (CALCANEAL TUBEROSITY)

-The posterior extremity of the calcaneus, also known as the calcaneal tuberosity, is the prominent projection that forms the heel.
+The posterior extremity of the calcaneus, also known as the calcaneal tuberosity, is the prominent projection that forms your heel.
 It is convex and wider below than above, divided into two processes.

 Medial Process